Supreme Court of Virginia suspends all non-emergency evictions

 For individuals receiving unemployment insurance, Governor Northam is directing the Virginia Employment Commission to give affected workers special consideration on deadlines, mandatory re-employment appointments, and work search requirements.

-A FAQ guide from the Office of the Governor outlines policies for workers that have been temporarily laid off or discharged during the public health crisis.
+outlines policies for workers that have been temporarily laid off or discharged during the public health crisis.